Moorhouse Affair: Confirmation of death

 A family friend and former army colleague of the Egyptian President Gamal Abdel Nasser, the British Member of Parliament Colonel Cyril Banks, travelled to Cairo in an effort to establish the missing officer's fate.
 On Christmas Eve, 24 December 1956 he finally had a meeting with President Nasser who told him that Moorhouse had died of suffocation when held captive.

 On 31 December 1956, Dag Hammarskjöld, the Secretary-General of the United Nations received a report from the Egyptian Army that, after his capture, Moorhouse was kept with the intention of exchanging him for Egyptian prisoners.
 When British troops began to search for him he had been locked in a small metal cupboard; his captors returned once to feed him but, as the search intensified, they felt unsafe to return and he was left for two days.
-When they finally returned they found him dead, apparently from suffocation, and buried him in the house where he had been kept prisoner.
+When they finally returned they found him dead, apparently from suffocation and brutal torture.
+The kidnappers later buried him in the house where he had been kept prisoner.

 According to an account made in 2006 by one of the Egyptian kidnappers, Moorhouse was captured and then taken to a safe house where he was trussed, gagged, tortured and hidden under the floor.
 It was never intended to kill him, but to kidnap him as a hostage to exchange against prisoners held by the British in Port Said.
 It was confirmed that Moorhouse was held as a hostage with the intention of exchanging him for Egyptian prisoners.
 However, he was left alone and bound by his abductors for four days due to the curfew and constant British patrols, and when they returned they found him dead.
 He was then buried secretly in the Port Said graveyard.
 In late December 1956, Banks returned to Egypt to recover Moorhouse's body, and the British government asked the UN and Swiss government to mediate to recover the body with the Egyptian authorities.

 The Egyptians complied with the UN request on 2 January 1957 and, on 4 January 1957, Moorhouse's body was flown to Naples, Italy, for formal identification.

 On 5 January 1957, British pathologists from Scotland Yard formally identified the body as that of Moorhouse.
 The body was flown back to the UK on 6 January 1957.